photoprism/photoprism-docs/docs/developer-guide/pull-requests.md

 ## Acceptance Criteria ##

-Because we want to create the best possible product for our users, we have a set of guidelines to ensure that all submissions are acceptable:
+Because we want to create the best possible product for our users, we have a set of criteria to ensure that all submissions are acceptable:

 - [ ] **Features and improvements must be fully implemented** so that they can be released at any time without additional work
 - [ ] **Automated unit and/or acceptance tests are mandatory** to ensure the changes work as expected and to reduce repetitive manual work